-The following describes our methodology for analyzing RF with PH.
-We begin with a triangulated surface $\mathcal{K}^0$ evolving via RF with the resulting complexes being labeled $\mathcal{K}^t$ for some discrete indices $t \geq 0$: \begin{enumerate} \item for each $\mathcal{K}^t$, compute curvature values assigned to all vertices, \item construct the upper star filtration along these values, \item produce the corresponding PD's in dimensions $0$ and $1$, \item instead of birth-death pairs $(b,d)$, restrict attention to the differences $d-b$, called {\em persistence intervals} or {\em lifespans}. \end{enumerate} The superscript, associated to discrete time, distinguishes from the subscript, associated with the filtration. \textbf{Perseus} \cite{Pers} generates a reduced complex $ \mathcal{K'}^t $ out of the input simplicial complex $\mathcal{K}^t$.
+The superscript, associated to discrete time, distinguishes from the subscript, associated with the filtration. {Perseus} \cite{Pers} generates a reduced complex $ \mathcal{K'}^t $ out of the input simplicial complex $\mathcal{K}^t$.
 The output files depend on the dimension of $ \mathcal{K'}^t $, which is less than or equal to the dimension of $\mathcal{K}^t$.
 The output files come in two forms at each discrete time step $t \geq 0$.
 One form consists of tables containing persistence intervals for each dimension of $ \mathcal{K'}^t $.
-The other form is a table of the \emph{Betti numbers} $ \beta_{i} $, $ i = 0,...,n = \dim(\mathcal{K'}^t) $, at each value of the filtration parameter (here, scalar curvature).
+The other form is a table of the Betti numbers $ \beta_{i} $, $ i = 0,...,n = \dim(\mathcal{K'}^t) $, at each value of the filtration parameter (here, scalar curvature).
 These numbers provide a count of the number of connected components ($ n = 0 $) or holes of increasing dimensions ($ n > 0 $).
 Then, we plot the lifespans against discretized values of $t \geq 0$.

-In tandem with the methodology above, we consider PD's -- multisets of points in the extended Euclidean plane $ \bar{\mathbb{R}^{2}} $ \cite{EH:2008} -- associated with these tables and compute several distance measures between them: bottleneck ($ d_{B} $), Wasserstein--1 ($ d_{W^{1}} $), and Wasserstein--2 ($ d_{W^{2}} $).
-The \emph{bottleneck distance} is defined as
+In tandem with the methodology above, we consider PDs--multisets of points each identified with the birth and death value of a lifespan, $ (b,d) $, in the extended Euclidean plane $ \widetilde{\mathbb{R}}^{2} $ \cite{EH:2008}---associated with these tables and compute several distance measures between them: bottleneck ($ d_{B} $), Wasserstein-1 ($ d_{W^{1}} $) and Wasserstein-2 ($ d_{W^{2}} $).
+The {bottleneck distance} is defined as: